 Before you plan on getting an emotional support animal in Ontario, you will need to familiarize yourself with the different types of assistance animals available in Canada.

-In Ontario, an assistance animal can be either a trained service dog, an emotional support dog or a psychiatric service dog.
+An assistance animal can be either a trained service dog, a psychiatric service dog, or (in some provinces) an emotional support dog.

 Service animals receive extensive training to help people with disabilities.
-Now, they don’t just have to help those with physical disabilities!
-Service dogs can be trained to help those with sensory, intellectual, and even psychiatric disabilities.
 An example of a working service dog is a seeing-eye dog for the blind.

-If you plan on getting an emotional support animal in Ontario, you will require an ESA letter to support your need for one.
+If you plan on getting an emotional support animal in Ontario, you will need an ESA letter.

-These letters can only be provided by a qualified mental health professional.
-So, you should think of them as prescriptions.
+These letters can only be provided by a qualified mental health professional who can practice in your province.

-An ESA letter is a document that states your need for a support animal and indicates that your emotional support animal is part of your treatment.
-Therefore, an ESA letter would entitle people with mental or emotional disabilities the right to bring their emotional support animals onto an aircraft.
-It would also entitle ESA owners the right to reasonable accommodation.
+An ESA letter gives people with mental or emotional disabilities the right to bring their emotional support animals onto an aircraft.
+It also gives ESA owners the right to reasonable accommodations in some provinces.

 Travel Laws: The Canadian Transportation Agency